January 1, 1863 - The Emancipation Proclamation

 - A Rebel in Auschwitz: The True Story of the Resistance Hero Who Fought the Nazis from Inside the Camp by Jack Fairweather

-Learn from Auschwitz survivors in their own words:
+Learn more about Auschwitz survivors in their own words:

 Adults: